Exponentially Closed Fields and the Conjecture on Intersections with Tori: The Schanuel property and the kernel

 \subsection{Consequence of the failure of CIT}

 We have seen that if CIT is true then the strong kernel property is first-order axiomatizable.
 Now we show the converse.

 \begin{prop} Suppose that CIT is false.
+Then no $F \in \ECF$ is $\aleph_0$-saturated. \end{prop} Theorem~\ref{CIT false implies ECF not fo} follows at once. \begin{proof} Assuming CIT is false, we will show that for any $F \in \ECF$ there is a type over a finite subset of $F$ such that any elementary extension of $F$ realising the type does not satisfy the \SPOK.

-Then any $F \in \ECFStrK$ has an elementary extension without strong kernel. \end{prop} \begin{proof} In \cite{Zilber02esesc} it is shown that if CIT is false then there is a counterexample defined over $\Q$.
+In \cite{Zilber02esesc} it is shown that if CIT is false then there is a counterexample defined over $\Q$.
 So suppose that $W \subs \gm^n$ is a counterexample to CIT, defined over $\Q$.
 So for each $N \in \N^+$, there is $H_N$, an algebraic subgroup of $\gm^n$ of depth strictly greater than $N$ such that

 There are only finitely many possible values for $\dim H_N$ and for $\dim(W \cap H_N)$, so by passing to a subsequence of the $H_N$ we may assume for some $h$ and $t$ that, for all $N$, $\dim H_N = h$ and $\dim(W \cap H_N) = t$.